CKalitin/ckalitin.github.io/assets/fsgp2025/FSGP 2025 Other Team Notes.md

 Grab as much knowledge as possible from previous members.

-Anytime your off the track there’s.
-A yellow shirt with you.
+Anytime your off the track there’s a yellow shirt with you.
 Observers like ASC.

 At WSC observers sleep eight eg teams like food and sleep.
 “You’re happy when you’re with Michigan.”